 Sound & Specs

 Here’s a list of sources I used when testing the KZ ZS10: Topping DX7, iFi micro iDSD Black Label, Head ‘n’ HiFi Objective2 with Topping D30 as source, RHA Dacamp L1, Topping NX4 DSD, Cayin N5ii and Aune M1s.
-The headphones received 100 hours of burn-in.
+The headphones received 100 hours of break-in.
 I used FLAC files in standard resolution for the most part.

 |Frequency response||7 – 40,000 Hz|